phaedrus2018/Pandas_Data_Science/README.md

 # Pandas_Data_Science
-This repository consists jupyter notebooks with pandas operations which were depicted in the Stepup Analytics Video Series
+This repository consists jupyter notebooks with pandas operations which were depicted in the Stepup Analytics Data Science Youtube Video Series